tachyonlabs/raspberry_pi_instagram_slideshow/README.md

 # Raspberry Pi Instagram Slideshow

-I'm a volunteer at the [Idea Fab Labs](https://santacruz.ideafablabs.com/) maker/hacker/artspace here in Santa Cruz, and I was asked to set up a Raspberry Pi with a large TV by the front entrance so that all you had to do was plug it in and it would start running a slideshow of [Idea Fab Labs' Instagram feed](https://www.instagram.com/ideafablabs/).
-I wrote the slideshow program in Python (Python 2, but Python 3 should be much the same) using the Tkinter GUI interface, on a Raspberry Pi 2 Model B running Raspbian Wheezy.
+I'm a volunteer at the [Idea Fab Labs](https://santacruz.ideafablabs.com/) maker/hacker/artspace here in Santa Cruz, and I was asked to set up a Raspberry Pi with a large TV by the front entrance so that all you had to do was plug it in and it would start running a slideshow of [Idea Fab Labs' Instagram feed](https://www.instagram.com/ideafablabs/) of photos of projects and events.
+I wrote the slideshow program in Python (Python 2, but Python 3 should be much the same) using the Tkinter GUI interface, and I've tested it with both a Raspberry Pi 2 Model B running Raspbian Wheezy with the LXDE GUI desktop, and a Raspberry Pi 2 Model B running Raspbian Jessie with the Pixel GUI desktop.

 If you'd like to do something similar with your own Instagram feed, the instructions below will walk you through getting the slideshow set up on your Raspberry Pi.

 Because (at least as of August 2017) the Instagram API in [Sandbox Mode](https://www.instagram.com/developer/sandbox/) only gets the 20 most recent photos from an Instagram account, and in the interest of both reducing bandwidth and being able to run the slideshow even when your internet connection is down, once an hour the program checks Instagram to see if any new photos have been posted to the account, and if so, downloads them to its `instagram_photos` directory.
-If you like you can also copy other jpg files to the directory and they will also be included in the slideshow -- for that matter I used the [InstaG Downloader Chrome Extension](https://chrome.google.com/webstore/detail/instag-downloader/jnkdcmgmnegofdddphijckfagibepdlb?hl=en) to download all the photos from the Idea Fab Labs Instagram feed that were older than the 20 most recent, so they would be in the `instagram_photos` directory too.
+(If you like you can also copy other jpg files to the directory and they will also be included in the slideshow -- for that matter I used the [InstaG Downloader Chrome Extension](https://chrome.google.com/webstore/detail/instag-downloader/jnkdcmgmnegofdddphijckfagibepdlb?hl=en) to download all the photos from the Idea Fab Labs Instagram feed that were older than the 20 most recent, so they would be in the `instagram_photos` directory too.)

 You can configure whether the slideshow displays photos in random order, the order they are in the `instagram_photos` directory, or sorted lexicographic order (the default is random), and/or configure how long the slideshow displays each photo before moving on to the next (the default is 15 seconds), by pressing `Esc` to exit fullscreen mode, and then selecting `Preferences ...` from the `Edit` pull-down menu.
 After making configuration changes, click `OK`, and then return to fullscreen display by either pressing `Esc` again or selecting `Enter Fullscreen` from the `View` pulldown menu.